More

 Language learning apps on mobile devices are characterized by a range of qualities that make them great tools to aid language learning!
 Here are some of the reasons why language apps make excellent learning aides:

-They Are Usually Immersive
+They are Usually Immersive

 They Can Combine Learning with Fun

-They Are Flexible
+They are Flexible

 Related Reading: Best Tips & Strategies to Teach English Language